BarbaraTyburek/Portfolio/README.md

 ## About me

+* Certyficate ISTQB Foundation Level CTFL3-2023-21043-SJSI
 * I'm starting my adventure as a manual tester.
-I have completed the QAE course and am preparing for the ISTQB Foundation level exam.
 * I really like the work of a manual tester.
 I like and know how to write test scenarios, test cases and report bugs.
 * I am constantly improving my knowledge of tools useful at work and I enjoy it.
 * My goal is to build a solid knowledge of basic testing tools and educate myself in the field of test automation.